nook1208/english/365-questions/README.md

 When I was a student, I made a algorithm club with my friends.
 So I used to teaching algorithm and problem solving methods to my juniors.
 They were my juniors and time goes by, they got a job.
 It was so good to meet them.
 Plus, I bought tailor-made suits to my father and my brother.
 It was so proud that I could do it for them.

+## Q17.
+What does your joy look like today?
+I used to analyze some stocks these days.
+It was really fun.
+When I was reading a book about stocks, It became a little bit bored.
+But I analyzed stocks with what I studied,  It was more interesting than reading comic books and It was hard to resist the desire to invest right away.
+I finish reading the book recently, So I'm now able to analyze stocks.
+Of course I used to do while reading a book.
+But now I can send my a lot of time to analyzing it.
+So I'm finding and analyzing stocks whenever I can.
+Also, I investing to it when I feel that this is a good chance.
+Actually, I had profit by investing a stock that was soaring at that time.
+But the profit was really low because I just invested a small amount of money.
+As I mentioned, the stock was soaring and I felt that was bubble.
+So I bought that stock and then put selling order.
+This is the first time that I invested to dangerous stock.
+But It was quite interesting.

+## Q19.
+If you had a friend who spoke to you in the same way that you sometimes speak to yourself, how long would you allow this person to be your friend?
+I think people don't like person who are similar to themselves unconsciously.
+ I haven't thought about it deeply, maybe It's because they know what the emotion are hidden in other's behave or words.
+For example, there are some moments that they object to other's opinions which are somewhat correct but they don't want to acknowledge.
+So if someone object to my opinion, maybe I feel a little bad.
+Because I know what emotions are hidden behind that objections.
+But actually, it's really hard title to discuss.
+Because I don't know why I feel not good sometimes when I saw a person who is really similar to myself.

 ## Reference
 https://www.marcandangel.com/2011/03/14/365-thought-provoking-questions-to-ask-yourself-this-year/